 Preheat your oven to 350°F. If you are planning to make the pattern, download and print it from Dulce Delight here and place it on the top half of a 13-inch x 18-inch half sheet (jelly roll) pan.
 Place a piece of unbleached parchment paper on the baking sheet over the pattern.
 You will be able to see the pattern below the parchment.
 If you are not making the pattern, simply line a half sheet pan with unbleached parchment paper and set it aside.

 Make the cake batter.
-In a large bowl, place the egg yolks and 1/2 cup (100 g) sugar, butter and 1 tablespoon warm water, and whisk vigorously for about 5 minutes until pale yellow (this can also be done with a hand mixer, but I didn’t wanna clean anything else so I did it by hand this time).
+In a large bowl, place the egg yolks and 1/2 cup (100 g) sugar, butter and 1 tablespoon warm water, and whisk vigorously for about 5 minutes until pale yellow (this can also be done with a hand mixer).
 Sift the flour blend, xanthan gum, cornstarch and salt into the egg yolk and butter mixture, and beat until well-combined.
 Set aside.
 In the clean bowl of a stand mixer fitted with the whisk attachment or a large bowl with a hand mixer, place the egg whites and cream of tartar.
 Beat the egg whites on medium-high speed until soft peaks form.
 Add the remaining 1/4 cup (50 g) sugar, and beat until glossy and stiff (but not dry) peaks form.
 With the mixer on medium speed, slowly pour the egg yolk mixture and the vanilla into the egg white mixture, and beat until just combined.
 The mixture should be smooth and glossy.
 The batter should be pourable.
 If necessary to achieve the proper consistency, add the remaining tablespoon water by the teaspoonful and mix again.
 Remove the cake pan with the pattern from the freezer, and pour the batter into the prepared pan and spread it into an even rectangular layer with a bench scraper silicone spatula.
 The cake batter will not reach to the very edges of the pan.

 Bake the cake.
 Place the pan in the center of the preheated oven and bake for 12 to 14 minutes, or until the top of cake springs back when touched.
 While the cake is baking, spread a large piece of unbleached parchment paper out flat on the counter.
 Once the cake is done, remove the pan from the oven and invert the cake immediately onto the parchment.
 Carefully peel off the parchment paper.** Fold a short edge of the parchment underneath the cake over the short edge of the cake.
 Roll the cake and paper together tightly, starting with narrow end and rolling away from your body.
 Transfer the rolled cake and towel onto a wire rack to cool completely.